schalowj/panopticon/README.md

 > is not quite ready for prime time.
 >
 > It was written in a caffeine fueled haze, while avoiding my family over the
 > Thanksgiving holiday.
-The Javascript especially looks like garbage (it is 90% javascript).
+The Javascript especially looks like garbage (partially because of me and partially because it is javascript).
 >
 > Did I mention that I really hate javascript?
 Sigh.